-New Freshmen and Transfer Students with less than 22 post high school credits may advise and register for spring semester 2014 begins November 4, 2013.
+New Freshmen and Transfer Students with less than 22 post high school credits may advise and register for spring semester 2015 beginning November 4, 2014.

 Who is eligible to participate in the November Advisement Period?

-1. Students who have been officially admitted for spring semester,
+1. Students who have been officially admitted and have paid their $100 enrollment fee.

 How do I advise and register for spring semester classes?

-1. Fill out and submit the Declare My Major form below and submit it online.
+1. Fill out the Declare My Major form below and submit it online.
 Make sure

-you include and submit all information regarding college credits you may have earned
+you include all information regarding college credits you may have earned

 while in high school.
 This information is imperative to appropriate advisement and registration.

 2. Once the form is received, your record will be activated and you will receive your advisor's name and contact information via your UWS e-mail.
 It is your responsibility to schedule an advisement appointment with your advisor and to keep the appointment.
 If you leave a phone message and/or e-mail for your advisor and you don't receive a response within three business days, contact the Center Office for assistance.

 3. Center staff will also check to see if you need to take a math and/or English Placement test.
 Students needing to take a placement test will need to contact the Testing Office at 715 394-8019 or via their web site at http://www.uwsuper.edu/support/testing/uw-placement.cfm to schedule the appropriate test.